Waiting for King Richard III,

 The wagon-based performance of the York Mystery Plays were performed again on the city streets on July 13th and 20th with Waits from Baggeshotte, Colchester, Doncaster, Gloucester, Leeds, Lincoln and York plus De Mowbray's Musicke processing pageant wagons around the circuit of performance stations.
 That's it for another four years, when the pageant wagons will roll again.
 There are a few

-On April 27th, the Doncaster Waites, De Mowbray's Musicke and the Leeds Waits all performed at Temple Newsam in Leeds at the annual day of early music organised by the North-East Early Music Forum.
-Then on May 3rd in Ely at the annual "Eel Day" festivities, the Ely Piper, Lincoln Waites, Gloucester Waites, De Mowbray's Musicke and the Ely Waits took to the streets with shawms et al. to serenade the good citizens, followed by a celebratory banquet.
-The third such occasion was Epworth Music Day on June 21st when Doncaster Waites, Lincoln Waites and de Mowbray's Musicke got together.
+On April 19th, the Doncaster Waites, De Mowbray's Musicke and the Leeds Waits are all performing at Temple Newsam in Leeds at the annual day of early music organised by the North-East Early Music Forum.
+Then on 13-14 June in Ely several of our member bands will join the Ely Piper to take to the streets with shawms, bagpipes et al. to serenade the good citizens.

 French civic musicians

 The latest update on the Historical Records section of the site is the adition of records of "waits" in the southern French cities of Montpellier, Toulouse and Avignon.
 Thanks to the chapter by Gretchen Peters in Fiona Kisby's book (see bibliography page), we now know that although infrequent, we did have our civic equivalents in France.
 Gretchen Peters' own recent book (ditto) gives evidence of our French colleagues in Aix-en-Provence, Amiens, Bordeaux, Dijon, Lille, Lyons, Marseilles, Nimes, Orleans, Saint-Omer, Tours and Troyes, and these will shortly be added to our historical records section.
 Isn't it time someone revived some of these?

 Performance listings and news items